WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

 `i64` and `i128`.
 For example, `StaticPrecFpdec<i64, 4>` takes 64 bits
 (8 bytes).

-The precision is in decimal *type* but not *instance*, so it is not shown in the memory layout above.
+The scale is binded on the decimal *type* but not *instance*, so it is not shown in the memory layout above.

 The [definition](https://docs.rs/primitive_fixed_point_decimal/latest/src/primitive_fixed_point_decimal/static_prec_fpdec.rs.html#18):